Bruce Lamb, Ph.D.

 Post-Doc, Cellular/Molecular Biology, Johns Hopkins University, Baltimore, MD (1994)

 In 1996, Dr. Lamb was recruited to Case Western Reserve University, where he rose from Assistant to Associate Professor and finally moved to the Cleveland Clinic in 2005.
-At the Cleveland Clinic, Dr. Lamb was promoted from Associate Professor to Full Professor in 2011, and later was recruited to become the Executive Director of the Stark Neuroscience Research Institute with the IU School of Medicine in January 2016.
+At the Cleveland Clinic, Dr. Lamb was promoted from Associate Professor to Full Professor in 2011, and later was recruited to become the Executive Director of the Stark Neurosciences Research Institute with the IU School of Medicine in January 2016.

 Dr. Lamb has received numerous awards and honors including the Jennifer B. Langston Award from the Cleveland Chapter of the Alzheimer’s Association and the National Civic Award and Zaven Khachaturian Lifetime Achievement Award from the National Alzheimer’s Association, is a Fellow in the American Association for the Advancement of Science and a member of the Medical and Scientific Advisory Council of the National Alzheimer’s Association.